netoptimizer/prototype-kernel/kernel/Documentation/bpf/index.rst

 The primary user documentation for extended BPF is in the man-page for the `bpf(2)`_ syscall.

+This documentation is focused on the kernel trees sample/bpf and tools/lib/

 ..
 Comments / Notes:
    Sections:
    * Areas using BPF